pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

     style="width: 600px; height: auto; margin: 2em auto 2em;">
 </a>

 After finding the delays from both nights we assumed that the hypnograms - sleep staging graphs from both devices do correlate and decided to analyze their time shift.
 It turns out that in addition to `160 seconds` of signal delay, NeuroOn hypnogram had an additional `90 seconds` delay in detecting a sleep phase.
-The result was achieved by running the Intelclinic's algorithms offline, using a developer's scripts - we currently have no data on delays in real-time taking place on mobile devices, as intended for end users.
+This hypnogram was acquired by running the Intelclinic's algorithms offline, using developer's scripts - we currently have no data on delays in real-time taking place on mobile devices, as intended for end users.

 <a
     href="/images/18_neuroon_analysis_summary/hypnogram_comparison.png"